Anti-Bribery and Corruption

 1. Cash, cash equivalents (such as gift certificates/cards), stock, personal property and assumption or forgiveness of a debt.

-2. Gifts, meals, entertainment, travel – Any corporate travel, gifts, entertainment and meals must be proportionate to the occasion and comply with Principal’s gift & entertainment policy.
+2. Gifts, meals, entertainment, travel – Any corporate travel, gifts, entertainment and meals must be proportionate to the occasion and comply with Principal’s gift & entertainment policy/standards.

 5. Job offers or internship awards – offers to Government Officials (or their relatives) can present a risk of violating anti-bribery or anticorruption laws and regulations.